ZachJHall/Chihuahua-Rescue-Midwest/README.md

-## Available Scripts
+## Chihuahua Rescue Midwest

+Repo for the Chihuahua Rescue Midwest website.
+To run clone the repo and do the following:

+### `npm i`

-In the project directory, you can run:
+To download the project dependencies.

 ### `npm start`